 If not otherwise ordered herein, if ongoing psychotherapy is recommended in the psychological evaluation, the Board will notify respondent in writing to submit to such therapy and to select a psychotherapist for approval by the Board or its designee within 30 days of such notification.
 The therapist shall (1) be a California-licensed psychologist with a clear and current license; (2) have no previous business, professional, personal or other relationship with respondent; (3) not be the same person as respondent's practice or billing monitor.
-Frequency of psychotherapy shall be determined upon recommendation of the treating psychotherapy shall, at a minimum, consist of one one hour session per week.
+Frequency of psychotherapy shall be determined upon recommendation of the treating psychotherapist with approval by the Board or its designee; however, psychotherapy shall, at a minimum, consist of one one-hour session per week.
 Respondent shall continue psychotherapy until released by the approved psychologist and approved by the Board or its designee.
 The Board or its designee may order a re-evaluation upon receipt of the therapist's recommendation.